intuition-dev/INTUITION2/articles/fe2.md

 JAMStack architecture talks about *' prerendered Markup, served without web servers '*.
 Nice thing about pre-rendered is: SEO :-).
 No need to dynamically render.
 No web servers also means fast, served by the edge (CDN) and infinitely scalable. ( Infinitely scalable of the Frontend; the backend APIs is a different team ).

+I highly recommend that all FE developers have a github page!

 ## Mark up

 eBay uses Marko for markup, eg: